hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 All the steps to create the Google Credentials and the `login` and `auth` endpoint are defined in [Use Google Login (OAuth) with FastAPI - Python](/guides/google-login-with-fastapi/).

 # Support for endpoints with different middlewares
-With `FastAPI` we can not set just an endpoint to have the middleware, it applies to all the routes.
-There is a way to resolve this is to create two apps and then mount both of them in our main app.
+With `FastAPI` we can not set just an endpoint to use a middleware, it applies to all the routes.
+There is a way to resolve this, we can create two sub-apps and then mount both of them in our main app.

 We are going to start developing on top of the last guide.
 ```sh